Flexible Spending Account Program

 You will first need to determine how much money you want to set aside from your paycheck for your flexible spending account(s).
 Consider last year’s out-of-pocket medical and dependent care expenses, any medical/dental care costs you foresee that might not be covered by insurance, and any changes in your family or work situation that may impact these expenses.
 This worksheet may be helpful in determining your expenses.

-If you choose a health care account, you may elect up to $3,000 per year for eligible health care expenses.
+If you choose a health care account, you may elect up to $3,300 per year for eligible health care expenses.
 If you choose the dependent care account, you may elect up to $5,000/ year per household for day care expenses, or $2,500 each if married and filing a separate tax return.
 Your salary reductions for a dependent care account will be used to pay for expenses you incur for the care of an eligible dependent as defined by the Internal Revenue Code which may include elder care for a parent living in your home.

 How do I get money out of my accounts?

 An FSA reimbursement form with required documentation will need to be submitted by fax (1-866-446-6090) or mail (P.O.
-Box 2797, Portland, OR 97208-2797) to Manley Services.
+Box 2797, Portland, OR 97208-2797) to PacificSource Administrators.
 If you wish, you can directly deposit your reimbursement check into a bank account.

-How Does FSA Operate?
+How does FSA operate?

-General Rules
+General rules

-Only expenses incurred on or after your FSA participation start date and prior to the end of the plan year are eligible for payment under the plan.
-An expense incurred on the date that a service is provided or rendered is eligible for payment, and not on the date that the service is billed or paid.
+- Only expenses incurred on or after your FSA participation start date and prior to the end of the plan year are eligible for payment under the plan.
+Expenses must be incurred during your plan year to be eligible for reimbursement.
+“Incurred” means the date the service was rendered, not the date you paid the bill.
 In the cases of termination, participation ends on the last day of the month in which you terminate.

-Expenses for domestic partners and their children are not eligible for reimbursement since the federal government does not recognize domestic partnerships.
+- Expenses for domestic partners and their children are not eligible for reimbursement since the federal government does not recognize domestic partnerships.

-You may submit claims incurred during your plan year for 90 days after the end of the plan year, March 31.
+- You may submit claims incurred during your plan year for 90 days after the end of the plan year, March 31.
 Claims submitted beyond this “run out” period, following the end of the plan year will be ineligible for reimbursement.

-Once enrolled, you must remain a participant for the entire plan year unless a qualifying event occurs which may allow you to make an election change (see “When May I Enroll?”)
+- Once enrolled, you must remain a participant for the entire plan year unless a qualifying event occurs which may allow you to make an election change (see “When May I Enroll?”).

 This is a key point you must understand: If you have set aside dollars through salary reduction, and you do not use those dollars for claims incurred by the end of the plan year, you will lose your money.
 Because of this, it is recommended that you be conservative in the amount you set aside, especially if this is your first time using the FSA accounts.
 Also, it’s worth noting that many medically-related, over-the-counter expenses can be reimbursed from the Health Care Account.
 If you’re ending up the plan year with money left over, check to see what over-the-counter products you could purchase to take full advantage of the money you’ve set aside.